usgs/groundmotion-processing/docs/processing-steps/waveform-processing/filtering.md

 algorithm described by
 Dawood et al. ([2016](https://doi.org/10.1193/071214EQS106)).

-This algorithm begins with an initial corner frequency that was selected as configured in the `get_corner_frequencies` step.
-It then checks the criteria descibed below; if the criteria are not met then the high pass corner is increased with the multiplicative step factor (`step_factor`) until the criteria are met, or the corner frequency exceeds `maximum_freq`.
+This algorithm begins with the initial highpass corner frequency that was selected as configured in the `get_corner_frequencies` step.
+It then checks the criteria descibed below; if the criteria are not met then the high pass corner is increased with the multiplicative step factor (`step_factor`) until the acceptance criteria are met.
+If the corner frequency exceeds `maximum_freq` before the criteria are met, then the trace is marked as "failed".

 Acceptance criteria:

 * The final displacement of the record does not exceed `max_final_displacement` (in cm).

-* The ratio of the final displacement to the maximum displacement to the maximum displacement does not exceed `max_displacment_ratio`
+* The ratio of the final displacement to the maximum displacement does not exceed `max_displacment_ratio`

 ## highpass_filter